Turfjs/turf/packages/turf-buffer/README.md

 Calculates a buffer for input features for a given radius.
 Units supported are miles, kilometers, and degrees.

+When using a negative radius, the resulting geometry may be invalid if it's too small compared to the radius magnitude.
+If the input is a FeatureCollection, only valid members will be returned in the output FeatureCollection - i.e., the output collection may have fewer members than the input, or even be empty.

 **Parameters**

 -   `feature` **([FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects) \| [Geometry](http://geojson.org/geojson-spec.html#geometry) \| [Feature](http://geojson.org/geojson-spec.html#feature-objects)&lt;any>)** input to be buffered